- Not a substitute for professional veterinary help.

 Types of cats best suited for leash training

-Walking is not universally enjoyed among cats.
+Walking on a leash is not universally enjoyed among cats.
 Some cats will like it.
 Some will never warm to the idea.

 “Outside walks aren’t for every cat.
 Some cats will find the great outdoors far more terrifying than stimulating, and making them go out is closer to torture than pleasure,” Molloy shares.
 “Make sure your cat actually WANTS to go out before embarking on a walk or hike.
 Cats with particularly ‘skittish,’ introverted personalities will probably find outside too frightening to be enjoyable.”

 You know your cat better than anyone.
 Ask yourself: how does my cat react in new, foreign environments?
 Does she get spooked easily?
 Or is she a confident and out-going feline?
-Does she even exhibit interest in the outdoors?
-Cats with a bold, adventurous side are usually good candidates for leash training.
+Does she even exhibit an interest in going outside?
+Cats with a bold, adventurous side who are curious about the outdoors are usually good candidates for leash training.